zendesk/zendesk_apps_tools/tools.md

 4) Reload the apps by clicking the 'Reload Apps' link.
 The local app will appear in the app panel.

-(Note: if you are using Chrome, and you see a 'Shield' icon in the address bar, click that icon, and it says 'This page has insecure content', then click 'Load Anyway'.
+(Note: **If you are using Chrome**, and you see a 'Shield' icon in the address bar, click that icon, and it says 'This page has insecure content', then click 'Load Anyway'.
 This is because the page is using https, but we are loading the local app using http.)

 **STEP 6**: Package the app.